Texas Hold'em Poker

 Among all games of chance, Texas Hold’em Poker is highly predisposed to probability-based decisions because, by the structure and dynamics of the game, the poker odds change significantly from one gaming moment to another.

-Own hand probabilities – dealing with odds for you to achieve certain final card formations, calculated at two separate moments of the game: the three community cards dealt on the table (after the flop) and the four community cards dealt on the table (after the turn);
+The own hand odds – dealing with odds for you to achieve certain final card formations, calculated at two separate moments of the game: the three community cards dealt on the table (after the flop) and the four community cards dealt on the table (after the turn);

-Opponents’ hands probabilities – dealing with odds for at least one opponent to achieve a certain final card formation, calculated in three separate moments of the game: three community cards dealt (after the flop), four community cards dealt (after the turn) and all five community cards dealt (after the river).
+The opponents’ hands odds – dealing with odds for at least one opponent to achieve a certain final card formation, calculated in three separate moments of the game: three community cards dealt (after the flop), four community cards dealt (after the turn) and all five community cards dealt (after the river).

 We also have the immediate odds (probabilities of events that follow immediately, calculated by using information of the moment just before that event): preflop odds, turn odds, odds of improving expected formations, and so on.